How to Filter Water: 2023 Ultimate Guide by Experts

 1) Find Out What Contaminants are in Your Water

-Before you can choose a filter, it makes sense that you need to first know what you want to remove.
+Before you can choose a filter, you need to first know what you want to remove.

 There are two options here: take a beginner-friendly at-home test, or upgrade to beast mode and test your water using a certified laboratory.

-At-home test kits are easy to use and indicate whether your water contains the most common contaminants, but they’re nowhere near as accurate as laboratory testing.
+At-home test kits are easy to use and indicate whether your water contains the most common contaminants, but they’re not as accurate as laboratory testing.
 But, as you’d expect, lab testing is about five times the cost of at-home testing.

 I recommend testing for chlorine, lead, pesticides and herbicides, water hardness, nitrates/nitrites, and copper, at the very least.
 If you own a well, you should also test for bacteria.